pasewalck/aktivistio-accounts/documentation/SECURITY.md

-# User Data Security Overview
+# Security and Privacy Overview

 The goal of our design was to strike a good balance between security and usability.